Best Double Oven Ranges

 Gas ovens are more economical over time, even though the initial purchase of a range gas oven can be slightly more than you pay for an electric model.
 Additionally, gas models heat up to the desired temperature more quickly.

 An electric oven more evenly distributes heat, but heating up and cooling down the oven can take longer.
 Electric products also provide drier heat, which helps with roasting and prevents rust inside of the oven.
+While the KitchenAid oven in our lineup has both electric and gas power, most double oven ranges, like the gas-powered GE Café, are one or the other.
+This is also a convection oven.

 Convection vs. Thermal Cooking

-How to Determine the Right Size of Oven for You
+How to Determine the Right Size of Oven

 What Else Is Important?